Dr. Traci A. Zimmerman, Director

 - Create for themselves an area of expertise applicable to work as professional communicators.

 In the WRTC major, students learn the kinds of research, analytical and reasoning skills that will allow them to become successful professionals in a wide range of fields.
 WRTC graduates can expect career opportunities in writing, editing or production positions with a variety of business, educational or industry employers, including the computer hardware and software industry, law firms, journalism, health care providers, pharmaceutical manufacturers, education, engineering companies, publishing houses, environmental organizations, not-for-profit or political organizations and technical translation groups of multinational corporations.

 The WRTC internship is a requirement for all B.A. and B.S. students.
 It allows students to utilize the preparation that they received from their WRTC coursework to design, write, edit and produce professional documents for internship providers in academia, business, industry and government.
 Information about internships may be obtained through the WRTC website.

-Lexia is a student-run, online journal that publishes innovative student work in WRTC.
-Its mission is to publish a range of quality texts that best represent the work of WRTC students and the disciplines of writing, rhetoric and technical communication.
-Lexia is created and managed by students enrolled in WRTC 328 .
-These practicum students develop the criteria used to evaluate essays, read and discuss each submission, and work individually with winning essayists to polish their work for publication online.
+RhetTech is the newest, student-run, online journal in WRTC.
+It aims to publish high-quality compositions in a variety of genres from students working in the disciplines of writing, rhetoric and technical communication.
+RhetTech is created and managed by students enrolled in WRTC 328 .
+These practicum students develop the criteria used to evaluate essays, read and discuss each submission, and work individually with winning essayists to prepare their work for publication.